marykdb/maryk/core/documentation/query.md

 ### Get
 With [`GetRequest`](../common/src/main/kotlin/maryk/core/query/requests/GetRequest.kt)
 multiple specific objects can be queried by their [key](key.md).
+To select a subset of values in the query use `select`.
 It is possible to filter the results with [filters](filters.md), order the results or to include soft deleted results by passing `filterSoftDeleted=false`.

 It is also possible to view the objects at a certain version with `toVersion`